BisanzLab/StrainR2/README.md

 make release
 ```

 Note that if StrainR2 is installed from source, code needs to be run by referencing the appropriate files in the `src` directory directly.
+You may also add the `src` directory to your path temporarily using `export PATH="path/to/src/:$PATH"`

 <p>&nbsp;</p>